 Best Indicators For Crypto Trading

-- Moving averages (best indicator for beginners)
+- Moving averages (best overall indicator)

 - MACD (simple reversal indicator)